Lviv strikes (2022–present): September

 On 4 September, at least seven people were killed and 64 others were injured by Russian airstrikes.
 The strikes targeted residential buildings and the area around the main Lviv railway station.

 November

 On 17 November, one person in Lviv was killed as critical infrastructure in the oblast was attacked amidst a large-scale Russian air attack on Ukrainian cities.

+2026

+January

+On the night of 8 January, 2026, Russian forces launched Oreshnik missiles from Kapustin Yar test site that struck Lviv, the first time Lviv Oblast was hit by a ballistic missile during the Russo-Ukrainian War.